Garfield's Pet Force: Plot

 Back at Comic Studios, the gang is interrupted by Vetvix, who zombifies most of the characters at the studio with the Moscram.
 Nermal, Odie, Arlene, Jon, and Garzooka escape and meet up with Garfield.
 Nermal, Odie, and Arlene's serums finally transform them into their Pet Force counterparts.
 Garzooka and his team then go off to fight Vetvix, and head technician Eli saves Garfield, but Jon gets zombified.
 Vetvix zombifies all of Toon World.
-Eli and Garfield find survivors: inventor Wally Stegman, his wife, Bonita, and assistant director Betty.
+Eli and Garfield find survivors: inventor Wally, Bonita, and assistant director Betty.
 Zombies break into the tower, making the Pet Force escape to the top.
 Garfield and Wally trap the zombies.
-The real Garzooka and the Pet Force head to the antenna and use it to bring down Vetvix's ship, but Vetvix zombifies the Pet Force and creates a monster made from the town's buildings.
+The real Garzooka and the Pet Force head to the antenna and use it as a harpoon to bring down Vetvix's ship, but Vetvix scrambles the Pet Force and creates a monster made from the town's buildings.

 Emperor Jon and Professor Wally break free, and take over the ship, flying into the air, making Vetvix fall off.
 Professor Wally and Emperor Jon land near the Comic Studio and let Garfield enter the ship.
 Garfield seizes control of the Moscram, dezombifies the Pet Force, and destroys the monster.
 Upon returning to the studio, Garfield uses the Moscram to combine Vetvix with a happiness invention, turning her into a good guy.
-Eli uses the Moscram to reverse the zombification on everyone else.
-Vetvix sees Emperor Jon and apologizes for her behavior and accepts the emperor's marriage proposal for real this time.
-The Pet Force return to their original forms.
-Garzooka gives Nermal an Abnermal costume before leaving with Vetvix, Emperor Jon, and Professor Wally, the latter vowing to destroy the Moscram after reversing the damage on Dorkon.
+Eli opens the pit so Garfield can use the Moscram to reverse the zombifications on everyone else.
+Vetvix sees Emperor Jon and apologizes to him for her behavior and accepts the emperor's marriage proposal for real this time.
+Arlene, Odie and Nermal return to their original forms.
+Garzooka gives Nermal an Abnermal cosplay costume before leaving with Vetvix, Emperor Jon, and Professor Wally, the latter vowing to destroy the Moscram after reversing the damage done on Dorkon.

-After the Pet Force cast returns to their world, the Toon World residents start rebuilding their civilization and watch Emperor Jon and Vetvix's wedding.
+After the Pet Force cast returns to Dorkon, the Toon World residents start to watch Emperor Jon and Vetvix's wedding before rebuilding their civilization.
 That evening, Garfield and Arlene have a heart to heart where Garfield decides to stop missing out on life so much and the two of them take off to the stars for a dance.

-During the credits, while watching Emperor Jon's wedding, not only does Jon notice the real Pet Force in attendance, the gang see that Betty has stowed away on the ship to follow Garzooka, whom she is in love with, much to the shock of her husband.
-Arlene points out that Wally now needs a new assistant, a position Nermal is eager to take.
+During the mid credits, while watching Emperor Jon's wedding, not only does Jon notice the real Pet Force in attendance, the gang see that Betty has stowed away on the ship to follow Garzooka, whom she had a crush on, much to the shock of Charles.
+Arlene points out that Charles now needs a new assistant, a position Nermal is probably eager to take.